-On her 50th birthday her husband runs off with a younger woman, she loses her teaching job, her cat dies and no one, including her adult son has time for her.
-Suddenly no one notices her, even the police.
-After a near mental breakdown, she meets LIONEL, a black, a one-legged street musician in a wheelchair, ignored everywhere he goes.
-He shares his theories on the rules of invisibility and those who are marginalized.
+Harriett’s husband runs off with a younger woman, she loses her job, and friends and family suddenly have no time for her.
+After a near mental breakdown she meets LIONEL, a one-legged street musician in a wheelchair, ignored everywhere he goes.
+She pursues him to learn about the rules of living for people who feel marginalized.

-Harriett hits the street to test Lionel’s theory: only invisibles see each another and they are everywhere.
+Harriett hits the streets to test Lionel’s theory: Only invisibles see each other and they’re everywhere.

-Harriett and Lionel rescue a homeless teenage girl giving birth at a bus stop.
-Harriett befriends other cast-a-ways as she tracks down Lionel’s lost-in-the-system prosthetic leg.
-Now standing on his own two feet, the attraction between them is strong.
-But Harriett’s son won’t tolerate her new boyfriend.
-Lionel leaves, thinking they are racist.
+A deep connection between Harriett and Lionel is sparked as they help a homeless teenager deliver a baby on the street.
+Then Harriett tracks down Lionel’s lost-in-the-system prosthetic leg.
+Standing now on two feet, the attraction between them is strong.
+But when Harriett’s adult son won’t accept her new boyfriend, Lionel leaves, thinking they are racist.

-Harriett envisions a way to support the disenfranchised.
+Harriett forges on, envisioning a way to support the disenfranchised she sees all around.

-She uses her divorce settlement to buy a vacant building and lot to house her dream: a resource center, thwarting her ex-husband’s luxury condo development on the same property.
-She puts three homeless men to work fixing up the property in exchange for housing.
-CANDY, the rescued homeless mother, coaxes Lionel to come back and help Harriett.
-On her 51st birthday “The Visibility Center” opens to great fanfare.
+Using her divorce settlement, she buys a fixer-upper to create a community center and thwarts her ex-husband’s luxury condo development on the same property.
+She puts homeless men to work fixing it up and helps the teen mother.
+On her 51st birthday, Lionel returns and “The Visibility Center” opens.
 Lionel and Harriett dance the night away.